friemen/reactnet/README.md

 * Deliver downstream values contained in results to reactives and recursively invoke `propagate!` for all values.

-After `propagate!` exits it's outermost call a loop starts that checks if there are still pending reactives.
+After `propagate!` exits the outermost invocation a loop starts that checks if there are still pending reactives.
 If yes, another propagation cycle is started right-away.
 However, it is possible that no link is ready to be evaluated, leading to no new results.
 In this case the loop is terminated.

 ## License